shilad/wikibrain/tutorial/quickstart.md

 You can customize WikiBrain's importing procedure, (see Configuration) but the default should be a good start.

 ## An example program

+* Download and extract the zipfile containing the jars (TODO: link zipfile).
+* Add the jar files to the classpath of your project.

 Once you have your imported data (above), your are ready to write programs that analyze Wikipedia!

+Begin by creating the Java project in your IDE of choice (NetBeans, Eclipse, IntelliJ, etc).
+Add the WikiBrain plus dependencies jar file (that you downloaded in the previous step) to your java project.

+Start writing your program!
 Here's a [simple example](https://github.com/shilad/wikibrain/blob/master/wikibrain-cookbook/src/main/java/org/wikibrain/cookbook/Quickstart.java) you can find in the Cookbook:

 <script src="http://gist-it.appspot.com/github/shilad/wikibrain/blob/master/wikibrain-cookbook/src/main/java/org/wikibrain/cookbook/Quickstart.java?slice=13:40"></script>